Trinidad and Tobago entry requirements for Nigeria passport holders

 Transiting through Trinidad and Tobago

-Nigerian passport holders require a transit visa to change planes in Trinidad and Tobago, even if staying airside.
+Nigerian passport holders require a visa to transit through Trinidad and Tobago, even if staying airside.

 Health & vaccines for Trinidad and Tobago